OuhscBbmc/data-science-practices-1/ch-workstation.md

 * **Git**: On a different computer, Will Beasley couldn't get RStudio to recognize msysGit, so installed the `Full installer for official Git for Windows 1.7.11` from (http://code.google.com/p/msysgit/downloads/list) and switched the Git Path in the RStudio Options. {added Sept 2012}

+* **RStudio**
-* **RStudio** If something goes wrong with RStudio, re-installing might not fix the issue, because your personal preferences aren't erased.
-To be safe, you can be thorough and delete the equivalent of `C:\Users\wibeasley\AppData\Local\RStudio-Desktop\`.
-The options settings are stored (and can be manipulated) in this extentionless text file: `C:\Users\wibeasley\AppData\Local\RStudio-Desktop\monitored\user-settings\user-settings`. {added Sept 2012}
+    * If something goes wrong with RStudio, re-installing might not fix the issue, because your personal preferences aren't erased.
+To be safe, you can be thorough and delete the equivalent of `C:\Users\wibeasley\AppData\Local\RStudio\`.
+The options settings are stored (and can be manipulated) in this extentionless text file: `C:\Users\wibeasley\AppData\Local\RStudio\monitored\user-settings\user-settings`.
+See RStudio's support page, [Resetting RStudio Desktop's State](https://support.rstudio.com/hc/en-us/articles/200534577-Resetting-RStudio-s-State). {added Sept 2012}
+    * Hold down the ctrl button when clicking on RStudio in the Windows Start Menu.
+Try switching up the 64/32-bit option.
+For a VDI, forcing it to a software-rendering option fixed a problem where the RStudio window opened, but nothing was visible inside.  {added Jan 2022}
+    * It might help to look in the logs, which are stored inthe equivalent of `C:\Users\wibeasley\AppData\Local\RStudio\logs`  {added Jan 2022}

 Ubuntu Installation {#workstation-ubuntu}
 -----------------------------------